What is strategic workforce planning

 Is the workforce properly structured and composed of the right people to allow us to accomplish our short-term and long term goals?

-True Strategic Workforce Planning is the conduit between your business plan and your results.
+True strategic workforce planning is the conduit between your business plan and your results.

-Here at the The Predictive Index® we’ve developed a framework called Require, Hire, Inspire.
+Here at The Predictive Index®, we’ve developed a framework called Require, Hire, Inspire.
 It’s built on the concept that every good business leader has a plan.
 That plan may call for growth, expansion, M&A, new product development, deeper market penetration, etc., and is developed to achieve some result(s)—double our size, acquire a competitor, develop a new product line, or be the market leader.
 And, we usually associate a timeline (usually in years) to help stay focused and ensure the best ROI possible.

 When you think about it, workforce planning is incredibly important to the execution of your plan.
 That is to say, people are standing between your plan and your big, hairy, audacious goals!
-How aggressive and time-constrained your goal is will likely change the way you structure your organization and who you choose to fill certain position.
+How aggressive and time-constrained your goal is will likely change the way you structure your organization and who you choose to fill a certain position.

 The business plan is essentially your guiding light.
 The people who make up your workforce will help you get there, and your results allow you to determine how best to stay on track and re-calibrate if necessary.

-A 5-step framework for strategic workforce planning
+A five-step framework for strategic workforce planning

-1) Plan: Regardless of how well-established your business is, every good leader has a business plan.
+Regardless of how well-established your business is, every good leader has a business plan.
 The best plans are in an easily digestible format and usually fit a 3-5 year window.
 Every good business leader knows a plan is never complete, so it will undergo many iterations and optimizations within its lifespan to remain on course.
 Inc.com has a nice blog post on writing a good business plan.

-2) Require: Let your business plan dictate the requirements of positions and people that will help you achieve your plan.
+Let your business plan dictate the requirements of positions and people that will help you achieve your plan.
 Literally map each position to your plan and outline the necessary skills, experience, and behaviors that someone, or an entire team, will need to succeed in a given role.
 Do not think about people already in these positions.
 Think strategically about the positions and what they will accomplish.

-3) Hire: Create job descriptions that outline needed skills, experience, and behaviors, and create job ads that speak to ideal candidates.
+Create job descriptions that outline needed skills, experience, and behaviors, and create job ads that speak to ideal candidates.
 It’s important that you keep these job descriptions separate from the job ad.
 Your application and interview process should be well structured, too.
 Some businesses leverage talent assessment software to improve their chances of predicting on-the-job performance.
 Remember, personality and drives are just as important as skills and experience.

-4) Inspire: In order for your plan to come to fruition, you need people you can rely on.
+In order for your plan to come to fruition, you need people you can rely on.
 They should feel ownership, purpose, and pride in what they do and a true understanding of how their role impacts the overall vision outlined by your business plan.
 Their managers should be equipped with tools and training to allow them to lead their teams better.
 Employees should be aware of how best to communicate and influence their colleagues, and your workplace culture should foster collaboration, teamwork, and unity toward your business objectives.

-5) Results: Choose the key performance metrics that will help you determine if you are on track and measure them monthly.
+Choose the key performance metrics that will help you determine if you are on track and measure them monthly.
 Although showing all metrics to your employees may not be possible, make sure you have some metrics that you can show your employees that will help them see the progress and health of the organization in relation to your plan.
 It’s also import to make sure you include some metrics that give a sense of how well the business is doing from a culture standpoint as well.
 For instance, at PI we have a “Place For Passionate Rockstars” metric on our investor reports that is literally a “yes” or “no” field, but it keeps us asking the honest question about how well we are doing in that area.

 Re-evaluate each step every month or so and you will realize that items will need to change, projects reprioritized, etc., for you to stay on track.